tonytins/commgr/README.md

 ## Configuration

-Art Manager expects the ``config.toml`` in the ``/artm`` directory.
+Art Manager expects the ``config.toml`` in the ``/artm`` directory of your operating system's respective document's folder.
 If the file isn't found, it will use the default settings.
-For example:

 ```toml
 # The default is USD